Relained/HIDEOplayer/README.md

 # HIDEOplayer
-Simple Video Player/Recorder with some
+Simple Video Player/Recorder with some retro features